How to Train Your Dragon (novel series): DreamWorks franchise

-On 26 March 2010, DreamWorks Animation released a computer-animated film adaptation, titled How to Train Your Dragon.
-It features Jay Baruchel as Hiccup, Gerard Butler as Stoick the Vast, Hiccup's father, and Craig Ferguson as Gobber the Belch, alongside characters from the books and original characters created for the film.
-The film was a critical and commercial success, and subsequently became a major media franchise for DreamWorks, including two feature film sequels—How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019).
+On 26 March 2010, DreamWorks Animation released a loose animated film adaptation, titled How to Train Your Dragon.
+It features Jay Baruchel as Hiccup, Gerard Butler as Stoick the Vast, Hiccup's father, and Craig Ferguson as Gobber the Belch, alongside original characters created for the film and reinvented versions of characters from the books.
+The film was a critical and commercial success, and subsequently became a major media franchise for DreamWorks, including two feature film sequels—How to Train Your Dragon 2 (2014) and How to Train Your Dragon: The Hidden World (2019)—featuring original storylines, ignoring the events of the novel series.
+A live-action adaptation of the first animated film was released in 2025, starring Mason Thames as Hiccup and Butler reprising his role as Stoick.